aaronmunsters/WebTechProject/README.md

 - Form validity
 - CSS
 - HTML5 (at least 3)
-- Make use of one Web Service
+- Make use of one Web Service => GRAVATAR
 - We should provide one web-service
 - Leaflet